Bonnie St. Claire: Life and career

 St. Claire was born as Bonje Cornelia Swart in Rozenburg on 18 November 1949.
 She was born on a boat and is the daughter of a barge skipper.
 Her career began in 1966 when at a Peter Koelewijn concert, she was invited to come up on stage and sing with him.

-In 1970 she had a hit with "I Won't Stand Between Them" which peaked at No. 6 in the Netherlands and spent eleven weeks in the charts.
-In 1979, she was part of a trio called Bonnie, Debbie & Rosy who released a single called "Oh Boy" which was written and produced by Peter Koelewijn.
-In addition to herself, the trio included Debbie aka Ria Schildmeyer, and Rosy Pereira.
+In 1970 she had a hit with "I Won't Stand Between Them", which peaked at no. 6 in the Netherlands and spent eleven weeks in the charts.
+In 1979, she was part of a trio called Bonnie, Debbie & Rosy who released a single called "Oh Boy", which was written and produced by Peter Koelewijn.
+In addition to herself, the trio included Debbie, aka Ria Schildmeyer, and Rosy Pereira.

 She had a string of hits in the Netherlands, including Dokter Bernhard (1976), Pierrot (1980), Bonnie kom je buiten spelen (1980) and Vlieg nooit te hoog (1981).
-She also scored a hit with a translation of the Bette Midler song The Rose (song), translates as De Roos (1980).
+She also scored a hit with a translation of the Bette Midler song The Rose, which translates as De Roos (1980).

 Later St. Claire would join José Hoebee as part of the duo Bonnie & José and would have a degree of success in the Netherlands.
 The two singers were under the same management and they soon became friends and started socializing with each other.
-In 1984 they enjoyed a top 40 hit with "Cassandra" which had previously been recorded by ABBA.
-They also recorded an album of Abba songs which was approved by Björn Ulvaeus.
+In 1984 they enjoyed a Top 40 hit with "Cassandra", which had previously been recorded by ABBA.
+They also recorded an album of Abba songs, which was approved by Björn Ulvaeus.

 In 2010, St. Claire and Gerard Joling had a hit in the Netherlands with "Morgen Wordt Alles Anders" as Bonnie & Gerard.
 The song peaked at no. 2 and spent nine weeks in the charts.